 Trichlor (pool tabs)

-Another popular form of chlorine, Trichlor, comes in tablet form and is excellent for pool water treatment.
+Another popular form of chlorine you’ll find at pool stores, Trichlor, comes in tablet form and is excellent for pool water treatment.
 We do not recommend this type of chlorine for spas because it has a higher acidic nature, and generally dissolves too slowly to be effective.

 Prolonged contact with the spa shell can result in bleaching of the color and may even mark it, sometimes causing a permanent ring at the water line.

 The increased acidity can also cause problems with pump seals and heaters.
 Do yourself a favor and avoid Trichlor in spas.

 This type of chlorine is popular for pool use because, well, it’s cheap.
 It requires adding cyanuric acid stabilizer to keep it stable in sunlight.
 Without this stabilizer, Cal-hypo can lose 95% of its effectiveness in just a couple of hours.

 Due to its high calcium and high pH level, deposits tend to form on spa heater parts and plumbing fittings.
 It may also leave an yucky film or ring at the hot tub’s water line.
 Cal-hypo is one of the most caustic forms of chlorine on the market, so keep it away from your spa.